joiningdata/lollipops/README.md

 A simple 'lollipop' mutation diagram generator that tries to make things simple and easy by automating as much as possible.
-It uses the [Pfam API](http://pfam.xfam.org/help#tabview=tab9) to retrieve domains and colors, and the [BioMart API](http://www.biomart.org/) to translate HGNC Gene Symbols into Uniprot/SwissProt Accession number.
+It uses the [Pfam API](http://pfam.xfam.org/help#tabview=tab9) to retrieve domains and colors, and the [UniProt REST API](http://www.uniprot.org/uploadlists/) to translate HGNC Gene Symbols into Uniprot/SwissProt Accession number.
 If variant changes are provided, it will also annotate them to the diagram using the "lollipops" markers that give the tool it's name.

 ##Example